davide2894/advent-of-code-2024-solutions/README.md

 ## Tips

 1. Put your puzzle input in `input.txt`
-2. Put the example from the problem in `example.txt`
-3. Use the utilities for common operations
+2. Use the utilities for common operations
-4. Each day exports `part1` and `part2` functions
+3. Each day exports `part1` and `part2` functions